vbatts/docker-utils/README.md

 	$ echo $?
 	0

+### Root Filesystem tars

+There may be times where it is needed to calculate the fixed time of a tar archive, that is not a tar of layers and would not include the json metadata payload.

+For this there is the `-r` flag.

+	$ docker save busybox | tar xO 120e218dd395ec314e7b6249f39d2853911b3d6def6ea164ae05722649f34b16/layer.tar | dockertarsum -r
+	tarsum+sha256:cea0d2071b01b0a79aa4a05ea56ab6fdf3fafa03369d9f4eea8d46ea33c43e5f  -:-

 ### Detached Signatures

 Here is a short screencast on the workflow for a detached GPG signature